builder555/pricewatch/README.md

 > [!CAUTION]
 > **NB:** FOR PERSONAL USE ONLY!
 THIS IS NOT SECURE FOR A PRODUCTION SYSTEM!

+Which websites are supported?

+Each supported website has a corresponding [reader](/app/readers)

 ## Running

 1. Create a `docker-compose.yaml` file: